Reloading Tips

 2. The best primers are CCI bench rest.
 They will give the lowest standard deviation.

 3. The choice of projectiles is 200gn.
 Sierra, 210gn.
-Sierra VLD, 208gn Amax (new) and the 210gn.
-Berger VLD.
-The Berger has the best ballistic coefficient.
-The quality is poor.
-They need to be batched by measurement or else the jump will vary causing flyers.
+Sierra VLD, 208gn Hornady Amax and 208gn.
+BTHP.
+Also the 210gn.
+Berger VLD and BT Long Range.
 VLD bullets shoot best when touching the lands.
-For tangent ogive bullets like the 190gn. and the 200gn sierra allow 20 to 30 thou. jump.
+For tangent ogive bullets like the 190gn. and the 200gn sierra allow 10 to 30 thou. jump.
+Use a projectile with the highest BC that will be supersonic at 1200yds.

-6. Berger 210gn. bullets need to exceed 2600f/s muzzle velocity and Sierra 200gn. bullets 2660f/s to be supersonic at 1200yds.
+6. Berger 210gn. and Sierra 210gn. bullets need to exceed 2600f/s muzzle velocity and Sierra 200gn. bullets 2660f/s to be supersonic at 1200yds.

 This item is the opinion of the author and is contributed as information exchange.
 No responsibility is taken for the views expressed.